MicrosoftDocs/cpp-docs/docs/windows/walkthrough-deploying-a-visual-cpp-application-by-using-a-setup-project.md

 ::: moniker range="<=vs-2017"

 1. If you haven’t already done so, download the Microsoft Visual Studio Installer Projects extension.
 The extension is free for Visual Studio developers and adds the functionality of the setup and deployment project templates to Visual Studio.
 When you're connected to the Internet, in Visual Studio, choose **Tools** > **Extensions and Updates**.
 Under the **Extensions and Updates** dialog, select the **Online** tab and type *Microsoft Visual Studio Installer Projects* in the search box.
-Hit **Enter**, select **Microsoft Visual Studio \<version> Installer Projects**, and click **Download**.
+Press **Enter**, select **Microsoft Visual Studio \<version> Installer Projects**, and click **Download**.
 Choose to run and install the extension, then restart Visual Studio.

 1. On the menu bar, choose **File** > **Recent Projects and Solutions**, and then choose to reopen your project.